cncf/tag-app-delivery/README.md

 ## Meetings

-1st and 3rd Wednesday of each month at 16:00 UTC ([convert to your local time](https://dateful.com/convert/utc?t=16)).
+Every two weeks on Wednesday at 16:00 UTC ([convert to your local time](https://dateful.com/convert/utc?t=16)).

 Meetings are listed on the [main CNCF calendar](https://www.cncf.io/calendar/)